marcomoura/abrasf-desif/README.md

 ## TODO

-- validate uniqueness (tax_code, aliquot) in city tax code scoped by city and date interval (since-expiry = date interval)
+- validate uniqueness (tax_code) in city tax code scoped by city and date interval (since-expiry = date interval)

+- validate period valid in city tax code expiry date should be greater than since date